Latin America Brochure

 Mr. Sullivan is a litigation partner in Pillsbury’s Washington, DC office who concentrates on corporate internal investigations, trial practice and white-collar criminal defense, as well as complex civil litigation, securities enforcement, export control and other regulatory actions, with a particular emphasis on criminal antitrust enforcement and the Foreign Corrupt Practices Act.

 As co-leader of Pillsbury’s Corporate Investigations and White Collar Defense Practice Group, Mr. Sullivan has substantial experience in the courtroom, the boardroom and in between, representing public and private companies as well as key executives and public officials in global corporate regulatory and internal investigations, parallel proceedings, trial and grand jury matters, congressional and independent counsel inquiries, public corruption matters and white collar criminal defense.
-He also counsels multinational companies and financial institutions and their officers and directors, with specific emphasis on the Foreign Corrupt Practices Act, antitrust and securities matters, international trade and export control, as well as fraud, money laundering, Foreign Account Tax Compliance Act (FATCA) and USA PATRIOT Act issues.
+He also counsels multinational companies and financial institutions and their officers and directors, with specific emphasis on the Foreign Corrupt Practices Act (FCPA), antitrust and securities matters, international trade and export control, as well as fraud, money laundering, Foreign Account Tax Compliance Act (FATCA) and USA PATRIOT Act issues.
 Mr. Sullivan has prepared, implemented, audited, investigated and successfully defended compliance and business strategy programs for companies engaged in industries as diverse as manufacturing, defense, telecommunications, finance, energy, pharmaceuticals and aerospace.
 He is also experienced in complex civil litigation, particularly that which relates to government enforcement activity, such as False Claims Act, qui tam and whistleblower matters, class actions and shareholder derivative suits.

 Mr. Sullivan has been uniquely successful on behalf of both companies and individuals in persuading government regulatory authorities to decline to pursue criminal prosecution or other enforcement actions involving a diverse array of matters, including FCPA, antitrust, export control and securities fraud.
 Due to the nature of Mr. Sullivan’s practice, a large number of his most successful matters have not resulted in public charges being filed, and therefore remain confidential.